 From viral cat videos to heartwarming stories about kids reading to their dogs, Americans love pets.
 Each year, we spend hundreds of millions of dollars on dog walkers, pet spas, gourmet food, professional pet photos, pet-friendly hotel rooms, cat apps for our phones and monogrammed dog beds.
 Whether you live in a rural community in Iowa, a college town in Texas, a retirement community in Florida or a high-rise in Los Angeles or New York, you see pets every day and can appreciate the unconditional love and joy that they bring to our lives.
 Because of that, most of us easily agree that dogs and cats deserve compassion and a good quality of life.

 Community organizing efforts to save dogs and cats in shelters

 In the 1980s, an estimated 17 million pets were killed every year in America’s animal shelters simply because they didn’t have safe places to call home.
-Today, that number is around 733,000.
-We’ve made tremendous progress, but about 2,000 dogs and cats are still being killed every day in shelters.
+Today, that number is around 625,000.
+We’ve made tremendous progress, but more than 1,700 dogs and cats are still being killed every day in shelters.
 Together, we can change that.
 Individuals and organizations around the country are coming together to take collective responsibility for the welfare of pets in their communities.